-The power costs from both of these projects have been far more expensive than AMP's 2007 projections or the cost for its members to buy the same amounts of capacity and energy in the PJM markets.4 This can be seen in Figures 1 and 2.
+The power costs from both of these projects have been far more expensive than AMP's 2007 projections or the cost for Cleveland Public Power to buy the same amounts of capacity and energy in the PJM markets.
+This can be seen in Figures 1 and 2.

-2 The three projects that make up the Combined Hydro Projects are Smithland, Cannelton, and Willow Island.
+$^{\rm 2}$ The three projects that make up the Combined Hydro Projects are Smithland, Cannelton, and Willow Island.

-3 Cleveland Public Power.
-Cleveland Public Power's Supply Options and AMP Ohio Generation Projects.
+&lt;sup>3 Cleveland Public Power's Supply Options and AMP Ohio Generation Projects Presentation.
 October 2007.

-4 IEEFA has examined invoices from AMP to several of its member cities during these time periods (AMP invoices to Cleveland for this time period have not been made public).
+&lt;sup>4 IEEFA has examined invoices from AMP to several of its member cities during these time periods (AMP invoices to Cleveland for this time period have not been made public).
 From these invoices, IEEFA can determine how much AMP is charging its members per megawatt hour (MWh) under various power supply contracts.
-Although the cities receive different amounts of power, the MWh cost is mainly the same for each city, allowing IEEFA to make cost projections.
+Although the cities receive different amounts of power, the MWh cost is mainly the same for each city, allowing for IEEFA to make costs projections.

-Figure 1: The Projected vs. the Actual Cost of Power From AMP's Prairie State Energy Campus
+Figure 1: The Projected vs. the Actual Cost of Power from AMP's Prairie State Energy Campus